Is Casa Loma Worth Visiting? A Complete Toronto Guide

 Casa Loma Location & Tickets

 Casa Loma is located at 1 Austin Terrace, just north of downtown Toronto.
-The Dupont subway stop is a short walk from the castle.
+It’s easily accessible by public transit – the Dupont subway station is only a short walk away.

-Casa Loma is also a stop on the Toronto Sightseeing Hop-On Hop-Off Bus Tour, making it an easy addition to any Toronto itinerary.
+The castle is also a designated stop on the Toronto Sightseeing Hop-On Hop-Off Bus Tour, making it a convenient addition to any city itinerary.

 Casa Loma Ticket Prices